GridGain-Demos/spring-data-training/README.md

 ## 9. Create an Ignite Thin Client Application

-  1. Add the `IgniteThnClient` class that performs a join query on the City & Country tables
+  1. Add the `IgniteThinClient` class that performs a join query on the City & Country tables

   ```java
   @SpringBootApplication